 • Spotting scope and tripod (optional)

-• Camera and extra batteries, film, lens cleaning supplies and your instruction manual (optional)
+• Camera and extra batteries /charger, film/memory cards, lens cleaning supplies and your instruction manual (optional)

-• Phone – smartphones with good cameras are great for digiscoping
+• Cell phone and charger – smartphones with good cameras are great for digiscoping

 • Umbrella – compact and not brightly colored